 Employment Outlook and Salary Information

 According to the U.S. Bureau of Labor Statistics (BLS), enologists who study wine-making are considered food scientists.
-Food scientists and technologists in general earned an annual average salary of $65,840 in 2015.
-The BLS also predicted that agriculture and food scientists could expect about-average employment growth of 5% from 2014-2024.
+Food scientists and technologists in general earned an annual average salary of $65,300 in 2018.
+The BLS also predicted that agriculture and food scientists could expect about-average employment growth as fast as the average from 2018-2028.